 Psychology Doctoral Internship Program

 The Dartmouth-Hitchcock Psychology Internship Program has been involved in the training of doctoral psychology interns since 1981.
-The program has been continuously accredited by the American Psychological Association (APA) since 1983 and is currently accredited in full.
+The program has been continuously accredited by the American Psychological Association (APA) since 1983 and is currently accredited in full with the next site visit planned for 2027.

 Inquiries about the accreditation status of the Dartmouth-Hitchcock Psychology Internship Program may be directed to: